-Malak Malak Traditional owners in the Daly River region led the way back in 2015 when they decided to set aside some of their income for community development purposes and asked the NLC for help.
+Malak Malak Traditional Owners in the Daly River region led the way back in 2015 when they decided to set aside some of their income for community development purposes and asked the NLC for help.

 East Arnhem Region

-Gupapuyngu-Liyalanmirri, Traditional Owners in Gapuwiyak, receive income from township leases.
-In April 2017 they took the major step of setting aside almost $500,000 to invest in making their community a better place.
+Gupapuyngu-Liyalanmirri Traditional Owners in Gapuwiyak receive income from township leases.
+In April 2017 they took the major step of setting aside money to invest in making their community a better place.
 Their first priority is to create training and employment opportunities for their young people.

 This has been achieved through a series of clan consultations in different locations to make sure all Traditional Owner groups could have their say on what was most important to them.

 South East Arnhem Land Fire Abatement Project

 Every year the Yugul Mangi and Numbulwar Numburindi Rangers manage fire on their country.
 This country covers a vast area and includes the South East Arnhem Indigenous Protected Area (IPA).
 The rangers get carbon credits for their work and make income when the credits are sold, through the South East Arnhem Land Fire Abatement (SEALFA) project.

 The rangers and IPA Advisory Committee are using some of this income for community benefit projects.
 They have an exciting vision for a major cultural program and in May 2018 they approved funding for their first project to deliver two culture camps.
 Partnering with the local ranger groups in Ngukurr and Numbulwarr, these camps are focusing on engaging young people and enhancing inter-generational knowledge transfer.
 The rangers involved the Ngukurr Language Centre and local school on the first camp, which was a great success.